sysgears/apollo-universal-starter-kit/docs/Importing Modules.md

 req.keys().map(req);
 ```

-## Installing and Importing New Dependencies
+## Installing and Importing Dependencies

-When installing dependencies for Apollo Universal Starter Kit, use Yarn.
-Once you have a dependency installed, you can
+When installing dependencies for Apollo Universal Starter Kit, **use Yarn**.
+Once you have a dependency installed, you
-use the standard way to import necessary classes or components from a dependency &mdash; the ES6 `import` statements.
+can use it by importing necessary classes or components with ES6 `import`.

 [webpack dependency management]: https://webpack.js.org/guides/dependency-management/